iRon7/Set-LineNumbers/README.md

-In case you have changed a script with line numbers and would like to renumber the script, you might simply call the invoke the `Set-LineNumbers` cmdlet again.
+In case you have changed a script with line numbers and would like to renumber the script, you might simply invoke the `Set-LineNumbers` cmdlet again.
 The example below adds the comment "# Count the F's" to the script and renumbers it:

 ```PowerShell